 - Insider buying can be an encouraging signal for potential investors during periods of uncertainty.

-- A notable activist investor added to his stake in an old-school tech company.
+- A beneficial investor added to its stake after an initial public offering.

 Conventional wisdom says that insiders and 10% owners really only buy shares of a company for one reason -- they believe the stock price will rise and they want to profit from it.
 So insider buying can be an encouraging signal for potential investors, particularly during periods of uncertainty.